 Charity partner: We have a relationship with a global charity partner which is reviewed on a periodic basis.
 The charity is selected on the following criteria.

-- Should have a presence in the cites in which we operate
+• Should have a presence in the cites in which we operate

-- this will ensure that all Insight locations are working together to support a common goal
+• This will ensure that all Insight locations are working together to support a common goal

-- Should provide the opportunity for colleagues to donate their time and expertise as part of a volunteering programme
+• Should provide the opportunity for colleagues to donate their time and expertise as part of a volunteering programme

-- these volunteering opportunities should be available locally to Insight office locations
+• These volunteering opportunities should be available locally to Insight office locations

-- Should ideally offer the ability for colleagues to support specific projects or programmes
+• Should ideally offer the ability for colleagues to support specific projects or programmes

-- these can either be a series of smaller projects or an overarching programme over the term of the partnership
+• These can either be a series of smaller projects or an overarching programme over the term of the partnership

-Our current partner is the Make-A-Wish Foundation which grants life-changing wishes for children with critical illnesses.
+Make-a-WishOur current partner is the Make-A-Wish Foundation which grants life-changing wishes for children with critical illnesses.
 Each of our offices support a local chapter.

 Supporting public awareness of the arts

 We are very proud to work in partnership with the Royal Academy as the lead sponsor of its Summer Exhibition, the world’s largest open submission contemporary art show.
-2023 will be our 17th year as sponsor and the 255th consecutive year in which the RA has mounted the Summer Exhibition.
+2023 is our 17th year as sponsor and the 255th consecutive year in which the RA has mounted the Summer Exhibition.
 In 2022 the Royal Academy received over 15,000 entries, of which around 1200 works, in a range of media, were put on display.
 This open, inclusive and democratic show supports the artistic community, art education and provides a display of creativity and joy for the public.

 Tackling impersonation fraud